prapti-dhungana/MultiPlanner/README.md

 # MultiPlanner

-A full-stack web application for planning multi-stop rail journeys with an emphasis on route optimisation.
+A full-stack web app for planning journeys with multiple stops.

-Users can search stations, add and reorder intermediate stops, and compute the best overall itinerary using live Transport for London (TfL) routing data.
+Users can search stations, add and reorder stops, and generate the best route using live TfL data

-## Why this project?

-Most journey planners optimise for a single origin to destination model.
-However, in reality, many journeys can involve many intermediate stops (e.g. meeting someone or planning a trip).

-MultiPlanner focuses on:
-- explicit multi-stop routing
-- reasoning about journeys across multiple legs
-- modelling how large transport platforms structure routing, caching, and APIs

-The project is primarily an exploration of system design and backend architecture, rather than just UI.

 ## Core Features